Seville Day Trips – 10 Great Cities Near Seville

 Eiffel Huelva

 One of the most underrated cities in Andalusia is Huelva.
-Located in the western part of the autonomous community, Huelva is quite close to the Portuguese border.
-But the culture is very Spanish – and particularly very Andalusian.
+Located in the western part of the community, Huelva is quite close to the Portuguese border.
+But the culture is very stereotypical Spanish – and particularly very Andalusian.

 When you’re in Huelva, we advise you to take a local bus a couple of kilometers southeast to La Rábida.
 Here, you’ll find an impressive monastery where Christopher Columbus once lived.
 Very close to the monastery, you can see Muelle de las Carabelas, an outdoor museum showing exact replicas of the ships used in Columbus’ first voyage to the New World.
+La Rábida is part of Huelva, and it’s the part of the municipality where you find the most history.

 Read our full guide to Huelva here.